willparker123/multimodal-cardiography-learning/README.md

 ![a0001_seg_0.gif](https://github.com/willparker123/multimodal-cardiography-learning/blob/main/readme/a0001_seg_0.gif?raw=true)

-**<sub><sup>The LWT-Net model was designed for attention over time in the domain of speakers; videos of human-like speaking behaviour and audio of human-like speech.
-This is very different from attention over time between ECG and PCG, one key difference which needs accounting for is the constant positive x-axis translation due to the nature of the sliding window in the ECG videos, as well as the obvious morphological differences between the domains.</sup></sub>**
+**The LWT-Net model was designed for attention over time in the domain of speakers; videos of human-like speaking behaviour and audio of human-like speech.
+This is very different from attention over time between ECG and PCG, one key difference which needs accounting for is the constant positive x-axis translation due to the nature of the sliding window in the ECG videos, as well as the obvious morphological differences between the domains.**

-**<sub><sup>This will likely lead to poor results, and this feature was designed for future multimodal ECG/PCG models which use unsupervised attention methods.</sup></sub>**
+**This will likely lead to poor results, and this feature was designed for future multimodal ECG/PCG models which use unsupervised attention methods.**